Ananya2001-an/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer 🚓

-Implements famous shortest path finding algorithms like **Dijkstra** and visualizes the searching process on a grid.
-Only used plain native JavaScript.
+Implements famous shortest pathfinding algorithms like **Dijkstra** and visualizes the searching process on a grid.
+Only used plain native JavaScript to build this project.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/55504616/226624074-e1904200-6a74-4203-9bbf-5c5b348f253b.gif"/>